+Pharmacy Benefit Drugs Drug Medical Necessity Doxycycline IR-DR Emrosi (minocycline) Lymepak (doxycycline) Minocin (minocycline) Minocycline ER Minolira Minolira ER (minocycline hydrochloride extended release) Monodox (doxycycline) Morgidox (doxycycline) Oracea (doxycycline) Seysara (sarecycline) Solodyn (extended-release minocycline) Targadox (doxycycline) Ximino (extended-release minocycline) 3-months trial and treatment failure of the following drugs (documentation required in the form of medical records): • Generic doxycycline AND • Generic minocycline Generic bismuth subcitrate potassium-metronidazoletetracycline Omeclamox-Pak (omeprazole-clarithromycinamoxicillin) Pylera (bismuth subcitrate potassium-metronidazoletetracycline) Talicia (omeprazoleamoxicillin-rifabutin) Voquezna Dual Pak (amoxicillin-vonoprazan) Voquezna Triple Pak (amoxicillin-clarithromycinvonoprazan) Generic bismuth subcitrate potassium-metronidazole- tetracycline, Omeclamox-Pak (omeprazole, clarithromycin, amoxicillin), Pylera (bismuth subcitrate potassium, metronidazole, tetracycline), Talicia (omeprazole, amoxicillin, rifabutin), Voquezna Dual Pak (amoxicillin, vonoprazan), and Voquezna Triple Pak (amoxicillin, clarithromycin, vonoprazan) may be considered medically necessary for the treatment of Helicobacter pylori (H. pylori) infection when all of the following criteria are met: The individual has been diagnosed with H. pylori infection Is aged 18 years or older Has tried and had an inadequate response or intolerance to TWO of the following generic medication regimens used in combination: Proton pump inhibitor (PPI) such as lansoprazole or omeprazole, amoxicillin, and clarithromycin PPI, bismuth-containing product, tetracycline, and metronidazole PPI, amoxicillin, and rifabutin

 Pharmacy Benefit Drugs

 Drug Medical Necessity

-Generic bismuth subcitrate potassium-metronidazoletetracycline Helidac (bismuth subsalicylate-metronidazoletetracycline) Omeclamox-Pak (omeprazole-clarithromycinamoxicillin) Pylera (bismuth subcitrate potassium-metronidazoletetracycline) Talicia (omeprazoleamoxicillin-rifabutin) Voquezna Dual Pak (amoxicillin-vonoprazan) Voquezna Triple Pak (amoxicillin-clarithromycinvonoprazan) Generic bismuth subcitrate potassium-metronidazole- tetracycline, Helidac (bismuth subsalicylate, metronidazole, tetracycline), Omeclamox-Pak (omeprazole, clarithromycin, amoxicillin), Pylera (bismuth subcitrate potassium, metronidazole, tetracycline), Talicia (omeprazole, amoxicillin, rifabutin), Voquezna Dual Pak (amoxicillin, vonoprazan), and Voquezna Triple Pak (amoxicillin, clarithromycin, vonoprazan) may be considered medically necessary for the treatment of Helicobacter pylori (H. pylori) infection when all of the following criteria are met: The individual has been diagnosed with H. pylori infection Is aged 18 years or older Has tried and had an inadequate response or intolerance to TWO of the following generic medication regimens used in combination: Proton pump inhibitor (PPI) such as lansoprazole or omeprazole, amoxicillin, and clarithromycin PPI, bismuth-containing product, tetracycline, and metronidazole PPI, amoxicillin, and rifabutin PPI and amoxicillin

-PPI, levofloxacin, and amoxicillin
+PPI and amoxicillin PPI, levofloxacin, and amoxicillin The quantity prescribed is limited to one 14-day treatment course

+Orlynvah (sulopenem Orlynvah (sulopenem etzadroxil and probenecid) may be

+etzadroxil and probenecid) considered medically necessary for treatment of

+uncomplicated urinary tract infections caused by

+susceptible isolates of Escherichia coli, Klebsiella

+pneumoniae, or Proteus mirabilis in adults when all the

+following are met:

+The individual is aged 18 years or older

+AND

+Assigned female at birth

+AND

+Has tried and had an inadequate response or intolerance

+with three of the following:

+o Ciprofloxacin

+o Fosfomycin

+Levofloxacin

+Nitrofurantoin Sulfareath average to trive at heavier.

+Sulfamethoxazole-trimethoprim

+AND

+Disass (saissassasillisassas) The dose is limited to 2 tablets daily for 5 days Pieze (views sillings) years be considered modifiedly.

-Pivya (pivmecillinam) Pivya (pivmecillinam) may be considered medically necessary for treatment of uncomplicated urinary tract infections caused by susceptible isolates of Escherichia coli, Proteus mirabilis, and Staphylococcus saprophyticus in adults when all the following are met: • The individual is 18 years of age or older AND • Individual is assigned female at birth AND • Individual has tried and had an inadequate response or intolerance with two of the following: • Ciprofloxacin • Fosfomycin
+Pivya (pivmecillinam) Pivya (pivmecillinam) may be considered medically

+necessary for treatment of uncomplicated urinary tract infections caused by susceptible isolates of Escherichia coli ,

+Proteus mirabilis, and Staphylococcus saprophyticus in

+adults when all the following are met:

+The individual is aged 18 years or older

+AND

+Is assigned female at birth

+AND

+Has tried and had an inadequate response or intolerance

+with three of the following:

+Ciprofloxacin

-Pharmacy Benefit Drugs Drug Medical Necessity Levofloxacin Nitrofurantoin Sulfamethoxazole-trimethoprim AND The dose is limited to 3 tablets daily for 7 days Solosec (secnidazole) Solosec (secnidazole) may be considered medically necessary for treatment of bacterial vaginosis when: The individual is aged 12 years or older AND Has had an inadequate response or intolerance to two of the following in the past 12 months: Clindamycin Metronidazole Tinidazole Solosec (secnidazole) may be considered medically necessary for treatment of trichomoniasis when: The individual is aged 12 years or older AND Has had an inadequate response or intolerance to metronidazole Brand Oral NSAIDs Anaprox (naproxen) Arthrotec (diclofenac-misoprostol) Celebrex (celecoxib) Coxanto (oxaprozin) Daypro (oxaprozin) Diclofenac (diclofenac submicronized) Brand fenoprofen Feldene (piroxicam) Indocin (indomethacin) Lodine (etodolac) Brand meloxicam Mobic (meloxicam) Nalfon (fenoprofen) Anaprox (naproxen), Arthrotec (diclofenac-misoprostol), Celebrex (celecoxib), Coxanto (oxaprozin), Daypro (oxaprozin), Diclofenac (diclofenac submicronized), brand fenoprofen, Feldene (piroxicam), Indocin (indomethacin), Lodine (etodolac), brand meloxicam, Mobic (meloxicam), Nalfon (fenoprofen), Naprelan (naproxen), Naprosyn (naproxen), brand oxaprozin, Pennsaid (diclofenac), Relafen DS (nabumetone), Tivorbex (indomethacin submicronized), Tolectin 600 (tolmetin), Voltaren (diclofenac), Zipsor (diclofenac), and Zorvolex (diclofenac submicronized) may be considered medically necessary when:
+Pharmacy Benefit Drugs Drug Medical Necessity Fosfomycin Levofloxacin Nitrofurantoin Sulfamethoxazole-trimethoprim AND The dose is limited to 3 tablets daily for 7 days Solosec (secnidazole) Solosec (secnidazole) may be considered medically necessary for treatment of bacterial vaginosis when: • The individual is aged 12 years or older AND • Has had an inadequate response or intolerance to two of the following in the past 12 months: • Clindamycin • Metronidazole • Tinidazole Solosec (secnidazole) may be considered medically necessary for treatment of trichomoniasis when: The individual is aged 12 years or older AND Has had an inadequate response or intolerance to metronidazole Brand Oral NSAIDs Anaprox (naproxen) Arthrotec (diclofenacmisoprostol) Celebrex (celecoxib) Coxanto (oxaprozin) Daypro (oxaprozin) Diclofenac (diclofenac submicronized) Brand fenoprofen Feldene (piroxicam) Indocin (indomethacin) Lodine (etodolac) Brand meloxicam Nalfon (fenoprofen) Anaprox (naproxen), Arthrotec (diclofenac-misoprostol), Celebrex (celecoxib), Coxanto (oxaprozin), Daypro (oxaprozin), Diclofenac (diclofenac submicronized), brand fenoprofen, Feldene (piroxicam), Indocin (indomethacin), Lodine (etodolac), brand meloxicam, Nalfon (fenoprofen), Naprelan (naproxen), Naprosyn (naproxen), brand oxaprozin, Pennsaid (diclofenac), Relafen DS (nabumetone), Tivorbex (indomethacin submicronized), Tolectin 600 (tolmetin), Vivlodex (meloxicam), Zipsor (diclofenac), and Zorvolex (diclofenac submicronized) may be considered medically necessary when: